High-speed hand dryers in public restrooms are a convenience with an annoying side effect: they are loud!

 I have been informed by many parents that their children are terrified by the sound of high-speed hand dryers, and as all caring parents of young children will know, the last thing you want to instill is a link between discomfort and toilets.

 Public toilets tend to be quieter than other public spaces so the shift between the quiet to the noise of a hand-dryer can be startling especially when unexpected.
-Even a flushing toilet can be a surprise – and uncomfortably loud (kids under the age of 5 perceive sounds louder than adults).
+Even a flushing toilet can be a surprise – and uncomfortably loud.
+Kids under the age of 5 perceive sounds louder than adults and they’re closer to toilets and hand dryers which makes it louder, too.
 It’s no wonder restrooms are a source of stress or fear for some kids!

 Tips to help a child who’s scared of sounds in public restrooms